Daniel-McGuire-Corporation/Simple-BrowserCS/README.md

 - **Upcoming Features**:
   - Tabbed Browsing (1.2.0)
   - Android version (1.X.X)
-  - Extension Support (Custom, not chromium extensions)
+  - Extension Support (Custom, not chromium extensions) (2.X.X) IN VERSION 2 WE MAY BE COMPLETELY RE-WRITING THIS IN C++

 (X = UNKNOWN)